-Maxwell is charged with two counts of violating the Mann Act, which bars transporting individuals across state lines for illegal sexual activity.
+Maxwell was charged with two counts of violating the Mann Act, which bars transporting individuals across state lines for illegal sexual activity.

-She also two faces charges of conspiring to violate those two sections of the Mann Act.
+She also faced two charges of conspiring to violate those two sections of the Mann Act.

 The sex trafficking charges

-Those allegations form the basis of charges of one charge of sex trafficking of a minor and one charge of sex trafficking conspiracy.
+Those allegations formed the basis of charges of one charge of sex trafficking of a minor and one charge of sex trafficking conspiracy.
 Federal law bars recruiting or transporting anyone under 18 to participate in a “commercial sex act.”
-The trafficking charge does not require the child to be transported across state lines.
+The trafficking charge did not require the child to be transported across state lines.

 The perjury charges

-Maxwell faces two charges of perjury that will be tried at a later date.
+Maxwell also faces two charges of perjury that will be tried at a later date.